Elkoumy/shareprom/README.md

 * All the importing process of the CSV files should be performed using sharemind csv-importer.
 The CSV importer is only available for Academic and industrial licenses and we use our Academic license.
 * The installation of linux package apt-transport-https

-You can download a pre-installed sharemind virtual machine from this link for free from sharemind's [website](https://sharemind.cyber.ee/).
+You can download a pre-installed sharemind virtual machine for free from sharemind's [website](https://sharemind.cyber.ee/).

 Or, you can install sharemind on your own environment using [sharemind server installation guide](https://docs.sharemind.cyber.ee/2019.03/installation/application-server) and [client installation guide](https://docs.sharemind.cyber.ee/2019.03/installation/client-applications).
 After the instraction on the guides run the following command on the three servers to download the package ```libsharemind-mod-shared3pdev-ctrl```: